NarenNemi/busmaptracker/README.md

 I plan to later on have this tracker show the paths in my own city of Laval instead of the Boston location its currently tracking.

+To use this application simply download all the files then open the index.html file.

 ## License